 USAF was closed to navigation on June 9, 2015, as ordered by Section 2010 of the Water Resources Reform and Development Act of 2014.
 The U.S. Army Corps of Engineers continues to operate USAF for flood damage mitigation.

-The Corps began a disposition study for Upper St. Anthony Falls, Lower St. Anthony Falls and Lock and Dam 1 in 2018.
-With passage of America’s Water Infrastructure Act on October 24, 2018, the Corps was directed to perform and expedite a separate study for Upper St. Anthony Falls and to examine a partial disposition alternative in which the Corps retains operation and maintenance of the flood risk management features of the project, while making other portions of the project available for disposition and redevelopment.
+A combined disposition study for Upper St. Anthony Falls, Lower St. Anthony Falls and Lock and Dam 1 was begun in spring 2018.
+On October 24, 2018, America’s Water Infrastructure Act, directed the Corps to expedite the study for Upper St. Anthony Falls and to examine a partial disposition alternative in which the Corps retains operation and maintenance of the flood risk management features, while making other portions of the project available for disposition and redevelopment.

 The Corps began the disposition study for Upper St. Anthony Falls in May 2019.
 Public information meetings were held in August 2019.

-If disposal is recommended, federal property disposal is managed by the General Services Administration as governed by federal law.
-Additional studies and environmental assessments may be required if the recommendation includes modification to the existing features following federal disposal or partial disposal.
-Additional studies would likely be funded by a non-federal sponsor or would require authority for a new start feasibility study if done in partnership with the federal government.
+Additional studies and environmental assessments may be required if the recommendation includes partial disposal.
+These studies would likely be funded by a non-federal sponsor or would require authority for a new start feasibility study if done in partnership with the federal government.
 A separate disposition study will be conducted for Lower St. Anthony Falls and Lock and Dam 1.

 Section 216 of the Flood Control Act of 1970 allows the Corps to study completed projects or their operation when found advisable due to significantly changed physical or economic conditions.
+Federal property disposal is managed by the General Services Administration as governed by federal law.

-The cost of the study is $896,000 funded under the investigation appropriation.
+The cost of the study is funded under the investigation appropriation.